 APPLY TO BECOME AN FBFI CHAPLAIN

-1. Begin the application process by filling out the form below.
-When complete, please e-mail it to CH Joe Willis at chapwillis@gmail.com.
+1. Questionnaire: Begin the application process by filling out the form below.
+Email the completed form to CH Joe Willis.
 Please wait to submit the application fee in Step 3 until you hear back from us.

 NOTE: There are three forms you will need to submit, one at a time.

-Reference these instructions for each forms appropriate; make sure you submit the correct form based on your readiness for endorsement.
+Reference these instructions for each form; make sure you submit the correct form based on your readiness for endorsement.
 Incomplete or incorrect forms cannot be processed by the Endorser.

 • Chaplain Questionnaire